Challenges and Issues of Embedded Software Development

 Challenge #4: Launch Phase

-Time-to-market and time-to-revenue have always been tough indicators in embedded system development, especially in the IoT segment.
-That is why the apps and platforms supposed to support zillions of IoT devices expected to appear by 2020 still are in their concept stage.
-Fabrication of hardware components housing embedded systems require extreme integration and flexibility due to very fast development of IoT industry.
+Time-to-market and time-to-revenue have always been tough indicators in embedded software development, especially in the IoT segment.
+That is why the apps and platforms supposed to support numerous IoT devices expected to reach 13.8 billion units in 2021 and surpass a 30-billion mark by 2025.
+Fabrication of hardware components housing embedded software requires extreme integration and flexibility due to very fast development of IoT industry.
 In addition, taking into account longer IoT device lifespan, future updates and releases become an issue for component designers.

 Challenge #5: Design Limitations

-The challenges in design of embedded systems have always been in the same limiting requirements for decades:
+The challenges in design of embedded software have always been in the same limiting requirements for decades:

 - Small form factor;